Turkish academics under threat

 A new study into the violations of academic freedom in Turkey has been carried out by researchers at Jönköping University.
 The first of its kind, gives important insights into the plight of Turkish academics who have been banned from working in their fields and those who live in fear of dismissal.

 Academic freedom is a cornerstone of democracy and the contemporary slide towards authoritarianism goes hand in hand with targeting scholars and academic institutions.
 The assaults on academic freedom are particularly severe and wide ranging in Turkey, especially after the failed military coup of 15 July 2016.
-The study - Social Scientists under Threat: Resistance and Self-censorship in Turkish Academia, published in the British Journal of Educational Studies - looks at the effects of this worsening repression through interviews with Turkish academics in the social sciences, both those dismissed and those still active in their profession.
+The study - Social Scientists under Threat: Resistance and Self-censorship in Turkish Academia External link, opens in new window., published in the British Journal of Educational Studies - looks at the effects of this worsening repression through interviews with Turkish academics in the social sciences, both those dismissed and those still active in their profession.

 Thousands of Turkish academics have been dismissed and the study shows that they are now in a socially precarious position.
 As well as being stripped of their positions at the universities, they are banned from all civil service positions and are prevented by travel restrictions from seeking academic positions abroad.
 Through what appears to be a system of informal pressure on employers, it is also difficult for them to get jobs in the private sector.